zateutsch/pwa-docs/docs/builder/iOS.md

 #### 2. Create a Bundle ID

-Next, you will need to create a Bundle ID on your Apple Developer Account that matches the Bundle ID associated with your package from PWA Builder.
+Next, you will need to create a Bundle ID on your Apple Developer Account that matches the Bundle ID associated with your package from PWABuilder.

 1. Navigate to your [Apple Developer account page](https://developer.apple.com/account/) and select `Certificates, Identifiers & Profiles`